jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 Save the output to a file named wkc-db2u-dbs-bp.txt .

 #### 1.1.3 if you installed hotfixes, uninstall all hotfixes
-Edit Zensevice, CCS, WKC, AE custom resources and remove all hotfix references.
+Edit custom resources and remove all hotfix references if any.

 #### 1.1.4 If use SAML SSO, export SSO configuration